jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/HowTo.md

 ## How to use the Azure IoT Device Simulator?

-The IoT Simulator has been containerized in order to simplify its delivery and use.
+The IoT simulator has been containerized in order to simplify its delivery and use.
 You can find the Docker image at [this location](https://hub.docker.com/r/jonmikeli/azureiotdevicesimulator).

-If you are not on containers, you can use the source code to compile the application and use it as a regular .NET Core 2.2.x Console application.
+If you need or prefer the binary format, you can use the source code to compile the application and use it as a regular .NET Core 2.2.x Console application.

-If you need detailed documentation about what Azure IoT Device Simulator (or IoT Simulator) is, you can find additional information at:
+If you need detailed documentation about what Azure IoT Device Simulator is, you can find additional information at:
  - [Readme](../../../../Readme.md)
  - [Help](Help.md)

 ## How to get a Docker image?
 ### Prerequisites
-In order to use a Docker container, you need all the prerequistes [Docker](https://www.docker.com/) could need in your system.
+In order to use a Docker container, you need to check [Docker](https://www.docker.com/) prerequisites.

-In addition, you will need an internet connection and be sure the ports below are open in your firewall:
+Do not forget you will need an internet connection with specific open ports:
  - 8883
  - 5671
  - 443
 [Ports](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-protocols) required to communicate with Microsoft Azure IoT Hub.

-Finally, you will need enough storage memory to download the Docker image and create one or more containers.
+Finally, you will need enough storage memory to download the Docker image and create your containers.

 ### Steps to follow
-The IoT Simulator needs two basic things before starting:
+The Azure IoT Device Simulator needs two basic things before starting:
  - settings (need to be updated with proper connection settings)
  - message templates (included by default)

- Once those items are ready, a single command allows to start the application.
+ Once those items are ready, a single command allows starting the application.

 #### Settings
 Settings are based on 3 files: